-Applications for the 2018 award will be accepted beginning January 1, 2018.
+Applications for the 2019 award will be accepted beginning January 1, 2019.
 Applicants may submit a single article or series, or up to four individual pieces.
-Articles must be published between July 1, 2017 and June 30, 2018, but an entire series will be accepted if most parts are published between those dates.
+Articles must be published between July 1, 2018 and June 30, 2019, but an entire series will be accepted if most parts are published between those dates.
 Applications may be submitted by the author or on the author's behalf.
 All entries must be submitted in English.

 Please contact Sylvia Kantor with any questions.